Reduce screen time and regain focus

 Most people say their family is the most important thing in their lives.

-But then they come home, collapse on the sofa, and spend the evening glued to their phones.
+But then they come home, sit down, and spend the evening on their phones.

 If family truly is your priority, your time should reflect that.